Gondor: Country

 The hot and dry region of South Gondor, or Harondor was by the time of the War of the Ring "a debatable and desert land", contested by the men of Harad.

 The region of Lamedon and the uplands of the prosperous Morthond, with the desolate Hill of Erech, lay to the south of the White Mountains, while the populous valleys of Lossarnach were just south of Minas Tirith.
 The city's port was also a few miles south at Harlond, where the great river Anduin made its closest approach to Minas Tirith.
 Ringló Vale lay between Lamedon and Lebennin.

-The region of Calenardhon lay to the north of the Grey Mountains; it was granted independence as the kingdom of Rohan.
+The region of Calenardhon lay to the north of the White Mountains; it was granted independence as the kingdom of Rohan.
 To the northeast, the river Anduin enters the hills of the Emyn Muil and passes the Sarn Gebir, dangerous straits, above a large river-lake, Nen Hithoel.
 Its entrance was once the northern border of Gondor, and is marked by the Gates of Argonath, an enormous pair of kingly statues, as a warning to trespassers.
 At the southern end of the lake are the hills of Amon Hen (the Hill of Seeing) and Amon Lhaw (the Hill of Hearing) on the west and east shores; below Amon Hen is the lawn of Parth Galen, where the Fellowship disembarked and was then broken, with the capture of Merry and Pippin, and the death of Boromir.
 Between the two hills is a rocky islet, Tol Brandir, which partly dams the river; just below it is an enormous waterfall, the Falls of Rauros, over which Boromir's funeral-boat is sent.
 Further down the river are the hills of Emyn Arnen.

 Capital, Minas Tirith

-The capital of Gondor at the end of the Third Age, Minas Tirith (Sindarin: "Tower of guard"), lay at the eastern end of the White Mountains, built around a shoulder of Mount Mindolluin.
-The city is sometimes called "the White Tower", a synecdoche for the city's most prominent building in its Citadel, the seat of the city's administration.
-The head of government is the Lord of the City, a role fulfilled by the Stewards of Gondor.
-Other officials included the Warden of the Houses of Healing and the Warden of the Keys.
-The Warden of the Keys was in charge of the city's security, especially its gates, and the safe-keeping of its treasury, notably the Crown of Gondor; he had full command of the city when it was besieged by the forces of Mordor.